abhishekshaw0905/Axon--Car-Sales-analysis-with-Power-BI/README.md

 * Data Cleaning and Transformation: The project involves cleaning and transforming data to ensure accuracy, consistency, and readiness for analysis.
 This includes handling duplicates, missing values, and data consistency issues.
 * Interactive Dashboards: We leverage PowerBI to create interactive and visually appealing dashboards and reports that provide valuable insights into sales performance.
 These dashboards include charts, graphs, and tables.
 * Advanced Analytics: SQL is used to perform advanced analytics on sales data, extracting actionable insights to drive improvements in sales strategies and operations.
-R* eal-time Access: The solution allows management to access up-to-date dashboards and reports in real-time, enabling data-driven decision-making.
+* eal-time Access: The solution allows management to access up-to-date dashboards and reports in real-time, enabling data-driven decision-making.